What is the Belgium Food Culture?

 While Belgian cuisine has a rich history, the country has embraced modern cooking techniques and global influences.
 Today, contemporary Belgian cuisine features a mix of classic dishes and new, innovative creations.
 Many contemporary chefs use local ingredients and seasonal produce to create exciting new words that honor the traditional flavors of Belgium.
 There is also a focus on sustainability and reducing waste, with many chefs using all parts of the ingredient to create unique dishes.

 Another popular dish in contemporary Belgian cuisine is ‘waterzooi.’
-This creamy stew is typically made with chicken or fish, but contemporary chefs use different proteins, such as pork belly or wild boar, to create unique flavors.
+This creamy Flemish stew is typically made with chicken or fish, but contemporary chefs use different proteins, such as pork belly or raw beef, to create unique flavors.
 Adding modern techniques like sous vide cooking or foams gives this classic dish a new twist.
-Contemporary Belgian cuisine is not limited to traditional dishes, however.
-Many chefs are creating entirely new dishes that combine different flavors and textures.
-These dishes might incorporate international ingredients like soy sauce or curry or feature new cooking methods like smoking or sous vide.
+Liège waffles might be served alongside, providing a sweet contrast to the savory elements of the meal.

 FAQ’s